wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-rdp-detailed-troubleshoot.md

 If you get a Remote Desktop error message that does not resemble any of the specific error messages covered in [the basic Remote Desktop troubleshooting guide](/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections), you can follow these steps and try to figure out why the Remote Desktop (or [RDP](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol)) client is unable to connect to the RDP service on the Azure VM.

 If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](https://azure.microsoft.com/support/forums/).
 Alternatively, you can also file an Azure support incident.
 Go to the [Azure Support site](https://azure.microsoft.com/support/contact/) and click on **Get Support**.
-For information about using Azure Support, read the [Windows Azure Support FAQ](/support/faq/).
+For information about using Azure Support, read the [Azure Support FAQ](/support/faq/).

 ## Components of a Remote Desktop connection